Curriculum Vitae

 2018-2023

-Huygens Institute for the History of the Netherlands
+University of Amsterdam – Huygens Institute for the History of the Netherlands

-PhD - Cum laude
+PhD in art history - Cum laude (top 5%)

-Dissertation – Painters’ playbooks: Deep mapping socio-spatial strategies in the art market of seventeenth-century Amsterdam
+Dissertation – Painters’ Playbooks: Deep Mapping Socio-spatial Strategies in the Art Market of Seventeenth-century Amsterdam

 Funded within the NWO research project: Virtual Interiors as Interfaces for Big Historical Data Research: Spatially enhanced publications of the creative industries of the Dutch Golden Age.